wcarlsen/wcarlsen.github.io/docs/posts/2025-06-12-upgrade-al2023-learnings.md

       name: image-reflector-controller
 ```

-We are now enjoing AL2023 and are so far happy with upgrade.
+We are now enjoing AL2023 and are so far happy with the upgrade.